Top Russian, Ukrainian diplomats meet for first time since invasion

 By Tuvan Gumrukcu and Ece Toksabay

-ANTALYA, Turkey, March 10 (Reuters) - Foreign ministers from Russia and Ukraine will meet in Turkey on Thursday in the first high-level talks between the two countries since Moscow invaded its neighbour, with Ankara hoping they could mark a turning point in the raging conflict.
+ANTALYA, Turkey, March 10 (Reuters) - Russia and Ukraine's foreign ministers met in Turkey on Thursday in the first high-level talks between the two countries since Moscow invaded its neighbour, with Ankara hoping they could mark a turning point in the conflict.

-Ukrainian Foreign Minister Dmytro Kuleba has tempered expectations for a ceasefire agreement or other results from the meeting with Russian counterpart Sergei Lavrov, on the sidelines of a diplomacy forum in Turkey's southern province of Antalya.
+Ukrainian Foreign Minister Dmytro Kuleba has tempered expectations for a ceasefire agreement or other results from the meeting with Russian counterpart Sergei Lavrov.

+Television footage showed the Russian and Ukrainian delegations sitting at tables facing each other, either side of a delegation headed by Turkish Foreign Minister Mevlut Cavusoglu.

 Russia's invasion has uprooted more than 2 million people in what the United Nations calls the fastest humanitarian crisis in Europe since World War Two.

-NATO member Turkey had repeatedly offered to mediate between the sides and will host their top two diplomats after weeks of mediation attempts by world powers.

-Kuleba urged Lavrov to approach the talks "in good faith, not from a propagandistic perspective."
+Ahead of the talks, Kuleba urged Lavrov to approach them "in good faith, not from a propagandistic perspective."

 "I will say frankly that my expectations of the talks are low," Kuleba said in a video statement on Wednesday.
 "We are interested in a ceasefire, liberating our territories and the third point is to resolve all humanitarian issues."

-Moscow has said it is ready for talks with Ukraine, but that all of its demands - including that Kyiv takes a neutral position and drops aspirations of joining the NATO alliance - must be met to end its assault.
+Moscow has said that all of its demands - including that Kyiv takes a neutral position and drops aspirations of joining the NATO alliance - must be met to end its assault.

 Delegations from the two countries have held three rounds of talks previously, two in Belarus and one in Ukraine.
 Despite some positive signs on humanitarian arrangements, those negotiations have had little impact.